wstrange/openam-base-nightly/README.md

-# Dockerfile for OpenAM Nighly build
+# Dockerfile for OpenAM Nightly build

 Deployes the OpenAM war in Tomcat 8 and is ready to be configured